 Rule 4.7 Dead-ball Hinders.
 Dead-ball hinders should be called when interference affects the play.
 (See Rule 4.6.F.3).

 1) Court hinders.
 If, after the ball has been legally served, in the referee’s opinion, an erratic bounce is caused by a court obstruction or irregularity, a court hinder should be called.
 If the ball obviously would not have reached the front wall on the fly, the player who hit the shot will lose the rally.
 If the ball had any chance of reaching the wall, or if there is any doubt in the official’s mind as to whether the ball would have reached the front wall, a dead-ball hinder will be called.
 Players should not stop play at any time in anticipation of a call.
-Included in court hinders is the ball that hits a wet spot on the floor, walls or ceiling, causing it to skid.
+Included in court hinders is the ball that hits a wet spot on the floor, causing it to skid, or a ball that skids due to it being wet by any other means.
 This is the referee’s call, not the player’s.

 Part 4, Rule 4.7.A.(1): Interpretation No. 10